Mark-O-S/trade-boost/README.md

 - I could also include a **Back to the Top** button for when users are at the bottom of the page.
 - Using **flexbox** or the use of **grids** for the structure of the page.
 Although I did use flex, I believe that making use of flexbox and grids could cut development time as throughout this project, I positioned elements using floats, percentages and widths.
 I believe that the use of flexbox and/or grids could benefit me in the future, depending on the type of project I create.

+# Deployment

+Github was used to create and deploy this website.
+The following are the series of steps to take to deploy this website on **Github Pages**:
+1. Visit [Github](https://github.com/), login to your account.
+2. Once you have signed in to your account, click the icon on the top right corner of your screen and click the dropdown menu that says **"Your repositories"**.
+This will take you to your repository page.
+3. When you arrive at your repository page, click the repository that you want to publish, so for me.
+[This](https://github.com/Mark-O-S/trade-boost) is the repository that I will click.
+4. Once you click your repository and arrive to that page, you should see the following:
+- Issues
+- Pull requests
+- Actions
+- Projects
+- Wiki
+- Security
+- Insights
+- Settings
+5. From this list, there is a settings button.
+Click on **"Settings"**
+6. Once you are in the settings menu, click on **"Pages"**
+7. Once you are in that section, below the **"Source"** heading.
+Ensure that the option says **"Deploy from a branch"**.
+Below that underneath the **"Branch"** heading, click the dropdown menu and select **"main"** and **"/root"**.
+Click **Save**
+8. The page should then refresh and a link will be created which will lead to your live page in Github Pages.
+The link of my live page is **[here!](https://mark-o-s.github.io/trade-boost/index.html)**